 The synchrotron is an outcome of the mid-1940s longitudinal phase focusing synchronous acceleration concept [1, 2].
-In its early version, transverse beam stability in the synchrotron during the thousands of turns that the acceleration lasts was based on the technique known at the time: weak focusing, as in the cyclotron and in the betatron.
+In its early version, transverse beam stability on the technique known at the time: weak focusing, as in the cyclotron and in the betatron.
 An existing betatron was used to first demonstrate phase-stable synchronous acceleration with slow variation of the magnetic field, on a fixed orbit, in 1946 [3], closely following the demonstration of the principle of phase focusing using a fixed-field cyclotron [4].